 We practice the Dhamma to create a refuge.
-Primarily it’s a refuge for ourselves, but it spreads around to other people as well.
+It starts as a refuge for ourselves, but it spreads around to protect other people as well.
 What do we need refuge from?
-Primarily, our own stupidity.
-Our own carelessness, our own lack of skill.
-We want happiness, everything we do is based on the desire for happiness, and yet we create suffering, over and over and over again.
+Primarily, our own stupidity, our own carelessness, our own lack of skill.
+We want happiness—everything we do is based on the desire for happiness—and yet we create suffering, over and over and over again.
 That’s the danger.
-And of course it creates a danger not only for ourselves, but also for the people around us.
+Of course, it creates a danger not only for us but also for the people around us.
 So we have to learn to look inside to see why we’re not skillful, exactly where the causes for our suffering are, and what we can do about them.

 For a lot of us, this is difficult.
 We don’t like looking at our own shortcomings.
-And it’s a peculiarity of our modern educational system that we’re very rarely taught how to develop skill in areas where we’re not already talented.
-From a very early age, we tend to be channeled into areas where the teachers have noticed that we have some talent, we have some aptitude, and we learn to specialize in those areas.
+It’s a peculiarity of our modern educational system that we’re very rarely taught how to develop skill in areas where we’re not already talented.
+From a very early age, we tend to be channeled into areas where the teachers have noticed that we have some talent or aptitude, and we learn to specialize in those areas.
 As for the areas where we’re not very good, well, let somebody else take care of them: That’s the attitude.
 But what happens is that we never really learn the basic skill of how to learn: how to develop an aptitude in an area where it doesn’t come automatically, doesn’t come easily.

 This is one of the first things we run up against as we meditate.
-As Ajaan Lee once said, “When you practice, the first thing you learn to see is your own defilements”—your own greed, your own anger, your own delusion, all the unskillful qualities in your minds= that you don’t like to see.
-So you have to learn how not to get discouraged by them.
+As Ajaan Lee once said, “When you practice, the first thing you learn to see is your own defilements”—your own greed, your own anger, your own delusion, all the unskillful qualities in your mind that you don’t like to see.
+You have to learn how not to get discouraged by them.
 Remember that everyone meets up with these things in their meditation.
-And it’s not something you get out of the way so that you can really meditate.
+And these are not things you get out of the way so that you can really meditate.
 Getting them out of the way, working through them, is an important part of the meditation.

-And as we learn to develop balance in our own lives, we help other people maintain their balance, too.
-The image in the texts is of two acrobats: one acrobat standing up on the end of a bamboo pole, and the other acrobat standing on the first acrobat’s shoulders.
+As we learn to develop balance in our own lives, we help other people maintain their balance, too.
+The image in the texts is of two acrobats: one acrobat standing up on the end of a bamboo pole; the other acrobat standing on the first acrobat’s shoulders.
 In the story the Buddha tells, the acrobat underneath tells the one on top, “Okay, you look out after me, and I’ll look out after you, and that way we’ll be able to perform tricks, come down safely, and get our reward.”
-And the assistant standing on the first one’s shoulders says, “No, that won’t do.
+The assistant standing on the first one’s shoulders says, “No, that won’t do.
 I’ll look after myself and you look after yourself, and in that way we’ll be able to come down safely.”
 In other words, if you learn how to maintain your balance, it makes it easier for the other person to maintain his or her balance.
-The less suffering you cause yourself, the less of a burden you will be on other people.
+The less suffering you cause yourself, the less of a burden you’ll be on other people.

 So this is not a selfish thing, learning how to train your mind, taking your own happiness seriously.
 In fact, with this refuge we develop within, we talk about taking the Buddha, the Dhamma, and the Sangha, as refuge, but the real refuge is when you take their qualities and develop them in your own heart.